SegersIan/knowledge-base/content/team-topologies/architect-for-flow.md

 # Architecture For Flow

-This is a interpretation of the talk on architectuure for flow.
+This is a interpretation of the talk on architecture for flow.

 ## The Elevator Pitch